 - Ignoring Behavior When Possible: While it may seem counterintuitive, there are situations in which ignoring certain behaviors can be more beneficial than engaging with them.
 Ignoring behavior entails refraining from giving attention or recognition to disruptive or aggressive actions, thereby reducing reinforcement and extinguishing the undesirable behavior.

-Well, what if you tried all these de-escalating strategies and the aggressive student gets more violent, throwing chairs, turning over desks etc.
+Well, what if you tried all these de-escalating strategies and the aggressive student gets more violent?
+What if they are throwing chairs and turning over desks?
+Unfortunately, this will sometimes happen, and knowing what to do when other students are around is essential.

-A classroom clear is often time the better option than trying to remove the aggressive student.
+A clear classroom is often the better option than trying to remove the aggressive student.
 Your administration team should have a plan in place for these types of occurrences.
 You should NEVER be left alone in a room with an aggressive student.
 Always call for help and have a plan with your class on how to exit the classroom quickly and safely.
-This social story and class plan below is a great place to start when teaching your class about how to respond when a classmate is not in control.
+The social story and class plan below are great places to start when teaching your class how to respond when a classmate is not in control.

 Remember, seeking help when needed is essential, and addressing aggression in a calm and empathic way can yield surprising and effective results.
-All behavior is a form of communication and their is always a “WHY” behind it.
-Don’t forget to grab the free printout of de-escalating strategies and ignoring behavior visual above.
+All behavior is a form of communication, and there is always a “WHY” behind it.